Teacher's Notes: How to conduct the lesson on moving around the Moon Pro Preview

 runloop.run(main())

-The second run_for_time command must be awaited.
+The second run_for_time command must use "await".

 Solution to the task "Now that you know how to use the API, program the robot to move forward for 2 seconds using the "motor_pair.move_for_time()" function".